Learn how we safeguard your information online

 For any questions regarding this statement, please contact us at UK.GDPR@colliers.com or at:

 Download Business Activities Privacy Notice

-Colliers is the licensed trading name of Colliers International Property Consultants Limited (a company registered in England and Wales with number 7996509) and the following limited liability partnerships registered in England and Wales:
+Colliers is the licensed trading name of Colliers International Property Consultants Limited (a company registered in England and Wales with number 7996509) and the following companies and limited liability partnerships registered in England and Wales: